polarlabs/osquery-rust/CONTRIBUTING.md

     ./osquery/extensions/thrift/osquery.thrift

-**Todo: Create a script to get and compare interface description to the one actually used in osquery-rust.
+**Todo: Create a script to get and compare interface description to the one actually used in `osquery-rust`.
 Use that script as part of CI / CD as a quality assurance measure.**

-## Generate rust code from interface description
+## Generate Rust code from interface description

-This is how to generate rust code from the interface description.
+This is how to generate Rust code from the interface description.
 The result is written to `src/osquery.rs`.

 **Note: Within the `osquery-rust` project, the interface description is used in